 My hobbies include Rugby in which I have represented Wales when I was younger, Golf and going to the gym which you could never tell.
 I also like spending time with my little girl who keeps me busy.
 I still enjoy doing activities and having fun with the children and staff when I can and love my job as I love the feeling of young people achieving things they thought they would never achieve.

 Hi my name is Rhodri.
-I am the registered manager at Ninian House based Cardiff.
+I am the Registered Manager at Ninian House in Cardiff and Skirrid View in Abergavenny.
 I am a fluent welsh speaker attending Ysgol Gufun Llanhari for my secondary education and later studied at University of Wales Institute Cardiff.

 My main interests are based around sport, playing or watching.
 I am a keen golfer but unfortunately I do not get to play as much as I would like due to having a young boy and girl.
 I play rugby for a local team in Maesteg and have a huge love for the sport.
 I very much love the town and country where I live and will visit new places on any given opportunity.